comoyo/ffos-list-detail/README.md

 we provide you with the `http` service (the APIs are compatible), that has an extra option available: `idbCache`.

-This option allows you to cache request responses in local storage, contrary to AngularJS's default caching model that only caches in-memory.
+This option allows you to cache request responses in indexedDB, contrary to AngularJS's default caching model that only caches in-memory.
 This way you can cache requests over subsequent page loads.
 The beauty of it is that if there is no internet connection,